joshmarcus/zeb/README.md

-# Roy - Your Terminal-Based Productivity Assistant
+# Zeb - Your Terminal-Based Productivity Assistant

-Roy is a powerful terminal-based productivity assistant that helps you manage your daily tasks, projects, and reflections using a GTD-style workflow.
+Zeb is a powerful terminal-based productivity assistant that helps you manage your daily tasks, projects, and reflections using a GTD-style workflow.
 It features AI-powered coaching to help you stay focused and productive.

 ## Features